wintercooled/wintercooled.github.io/README.md

 Any images should be added to this site's "images" directory.

 The "_layouts" directory includes files that form the templates of the pages served by Jekyll.
-For example: the content pages (such as "elements-code-tutorial/overview.md") are inserted into the "conntent" tag within "_layouts/page.html" as they are served.
+For example: the content pages (such as "elements-code-tutorial/overview.md") are inserted into the "content" tag within "_layouts/page.html" as they are served.